Nordhorn: Buildings

-When walking about town, one finds little oases untouched by hectic daily life.
+When walking about town, one finds little oases untouched by daily life.
 In big, parklike gardens, behind old trees and tall rhododendron hedges, stately manor houses may be discovered.
 These villas built on Dutch models were textile manufacturers' homes a hundred years ago.
 A walk through Nordhorn will in many places also still bring to light signs of the recent and more distant past, be it the town hall completed in 1952 with its little belltower or the old well at the park at the Völlinkhoff.
 Memories of a time when the heavy blocks of sandstone used in the oil mill's edge runner still fulfilled their original function are brought forth at the town park.

 When the grist mill and sawmill on the milldam were shut down, an almost 600-year history of milling came to an end in Nordhorn.
 These buildings have been renovated and now serve as appealing venues for cultural events.

 Nordhorn's industrial history was written by, among others, the Povel textile plant, which shut its gates in 1979 after nearly a hundred years of production.
 As a last witness to the town's economic heyday early in the last century, the former spinning works tower has been maintained as an industrial memorial.
 It serves today as a museum.
 The upper floor can be hired for private celebrations.

 In the Bussmaate, a former boggy area, another textile plant with an adjoining residential area for textile workers was built a hundred years ago.
 In the early 1950s, Professor Emanuel Lindner, lecturer at Bauhaus and student of Mies van der Rohe, together with architect Eberhard Heinrich Zeidler, who now lives in Canada, designed expansion building works for this business.
 With a clearly structured glass façade, the timeless industrial building fits seamlessly into the industrial complex dating from the Gründerzeit.
 This building today stands empty and is to be converted for urban development.